Microsoft 365 tenant-to-tenant migrations: AI trends, migration challenges, and IT strategies

 Richard Harbridge, Microsoft MVP

-In this clip, Richard highlights the need for IT professionals adopting AI to prioritize data security, compliance, and technical debt while leveraging AI to enhance communication, simplify cloud management, and optimize operations.
+In this clip, Richard emphasizes that IT pros adopting AI must prioritize data security, compliance, and technical debt while using AI to improve communication, streamline cloud management, and optimize operations.

 Maximizing ROI